Meet NICOLE, BOARD CERTIFIED ART THERAPIST (ATR-BC), LMFT

 Training & Education

-• MA in Marital & Family with a Specialization in Clinical Art Therapy, Loyola Marymount University
+• MA in Marital and Family with a specialization in Clinical Art Therapy, Loyola Marymount University

 • MFA in Electronic Integrated Arts, Alfred University